The DAWN Dementia Blog

 Expect experiential learning only

-Dementia takes away our rational thought processes but leaves our intuitive ones, so people become unable to learn by memorization but continue to learn from experience.
+Dementia takes away our rational thought processes but leaves our intuitive thinking, so people become unable to learn by memorization but continue to learn from experience.
 So, if you allow deadlines and appointments to become a source of conflict, you’ll have increasing trouble over time issues.
 Instead, keep in mind that when someone has dementia, it is always possible that you’ll make it to an appointment on time, but never probable.

 Keep it simple